MBHB U.S.-EU Privacy Shield

 In addition, MBHB may be required to disclose personal information to comply with lawful requests by public authorities, including to meet national security or law enforcement requirements.

-MBHB directly, or through its EU clients, shall notify individuals about the purposes for which they collect and use information about them.
+MBHB directly, or through its EU and Swiss clients, shall notify individuals about the purposes for which they collect and use information about them.
 In particular, when collecting or processing information, MBHB shall provide information about:

 MBHB shall provide information via this Policy posted on its website (www.mbhb.com).